Skip to Main Content

 5. Does the CDDA suffice the need to collect information for a psycho-educational?

-6. Do you feel full cognitive batteries are appropriate moving forward once students return for in person class regularly?
+6. Do you feel full cognitive batteries standards are still representative of students abilities upon their return to in person school?